 There are a variety of property types to choose from when looking for real estate to rent in Mimico.
-There are 7 houses, 1 townhouses, and 45 condos for rent.
+There are 5 houses, 0 townhouses, and 24 condos for rent.
 For past listings, search our Mimico sold and expired listings.
-The average listing price in Mimico for all home types is $811,423.
-The average list price differs significantly when broken down by home type.
-The average rental price of a house is $2,514, $2,995 for a townhouse, and $2,657 for a condo.
+The average listing price in Mimico for all home types is $898,378.
 There are many popular neighbourhoods surrounding Mimico, including Humber Bay Shores, Humber Bay, The Queensway, Royal York South, Sunnylea, New Toronto, Old Mill that offer a variety of rental prices and unique areas to live.
-Mimico also has many options for buyers with 52 active listings and an average list price of $811,423.
+Mimico also has many options for buyers with 29 active listings and an average list price of $898,378.

 The gateway to Etobicoke, Mimico is a well-valued residential nook with all the perks of lakeside living.

 Extending north from the shores of Lake Ontario, Mimico joins Toronto’s western downtown fringes to Etobicoke.
 It’s a mostly residential neighbourhood featuring a mix of older, detached houses, with booming condo development by the waterfront.
 Mimico is considered a good option for those who seek a quieter residential lifestyle, but with convenient access to the city’s business and entertainment centre.